Why Serenity/JS

 What you gain:

-- Zero changes to your test code — only the config and scripts are updated
+- Zero changes to your test code — only the config is updated

 What still breaks down at scale: